Returning to CSU

 Social Media

 Your international experiences can continue after graduation!
-Learning about other cultures, languages, histories, politics, etc. can span your lifetime.
-While CSU does not have a single office that provides advising for post-graduate experiences abroad, there are many well-traveled individuals across campus, who would be happy to share their expertise.
-Here are some educational resources to help identify your next international learning and/or working opportunities!
+Learning about other cultures, languages, histories, politics, and more will span your lifetime.
+While CSU does not have a single office that provides advising for post-graduate experiences abroad, there are many well-traveled individuals across campus who are happy to share their advice and expertise.
+Here are some resources to start exploring post-graduate international opportunities.

 Teach Abroad